subaiwen/subaiwen.github.io/_posts/2019-9-4-recursion.md

 ## 1. Recursion:
 Recursive: the algorithm recurs. i.e. the solution is built up of solutions to smaller parts of the same problem.
 A key feature is the “base case” where you can solve the problem in a straightforward way, without further reductions.
-For example, applying recursion to define a function of factorial of n (n!):
+For example, applying recursion to define a function of factorial of n ($n!$):

 ```python
 def fact(n):